Q. What is Amazon IoT Device Management?

-Q. In which regions is AWS IoT Device Management available?
+Q. In which regions is Amazon IoT Device Management available?

-See the AWS Region Table for the current list of regions for AWS IoT Device Management.
+See the Amazon Web Services Region Table for the current list of regions for Amazon IoT Device Management.

-You can use AWS IoT Device Management regardless of your geographic region, as long as you have access to one of the above AWS regions.
+You can use Amazon IoT Device Management regardless of your geographic region, as long as you have access to one of the above Amazon Web Services regions.

 Q. What are the components of IoT Device Management?

 IoT Device Management adds four main components (Device Provisioning, Fleet Indexing and Search, Fine-grained logging, and Device Jobs).

 Device Provisioning: Allows the bulk registration of device identity, manages device authorization, credential management, and policy-based access for devices.